ninabarzh/broomstick/content/posts/hic.md

 ---
 title: "The health industrial complex: A patent recipe for profit"
 subtitle: "How Big Pharma Captured Public Health with Legal Loopholes and Shareholder Logic"
-description: "A sharp critique of how financialisation and WTO-backed patent regimes transformed the pharmaceutical sector from medical innovator into monopoly landlord.
+description: "A sharp critique of how financialisation and WTO-backed patent regimes changed the pharmaceutical sector from medical innovator into monopoly landlord.
 Featuring stock buybacks, TRIPS, and the quiet triumph of rent over remedy."
 tags: ["big pharma", "TRIPS", "health industrial complex", "intellectual property", "financialisation", "public health", "political economy"]
 date: 2025-07-09T04:00:00.000Z
 draft: false